larrywbunton/cab-trip/Readme.md

 #### Note
 On proper projects I have created docker compose yaml files that can download linux based MySQL docker image and populate it.

+### TODO
+Refactor the view value objects to better name than TripList and Trip.